ToonKling/PaCP-2/README.md

 > python3 ./races_traces/barrier1.txt --find-all --draw-graph

-If the optional argument --find-all is not supplied, the algorithm will return only the first Datarace If the optional argument --draw-graph is not supplied, no graph will be drawn of the execution trace.
+If the optional argument --find-all is not supplied, the algorithm will return only the first Datarace.

+If the optional argument --draw-graph is not supplied, no graph will be drawn of the execution trace.

 Alternatively, use any of the other traces provided in the `./races_traces/` folder.